blrobin2/blrobin2.github.io/_posts/2025-02-07-kung-fu-master.md

 letterboxd_url: https://boxd.it/8KRpPn
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 <b><a href="https://boxd.it/sWI7Y">Birth Year Challenge 22</a></b>

 <blockquote><i>Desire has a thousand forms, a thousand ruses, a thousand lies.
 Desire is an island lost at sea.</i> — Agnès Varda</blockquote>

 Julien, a 14-year-old boy, walks down the street in a gi, walking like a side-scrolling video game character, throwing punches and kicks.
 He is recreating the moves from his favorite arcade game, Kung Fu Master.
 The objective is to fight through the floors of a pagoda to rescue the damsel in distress.

 Lucy, also a teenager, throws a party in the backyard.
 Lucy's mother, Mary-Jane, watches from the balcony, checking on Lucy's sick younger sister, Lou.
 Mary-Jane finds Julien in the bathroom, sitting on the floor drunk.
 She shows him a trick to induce vomiting.
 As the kids are leaving, Julian watches Mary-Jane sing to Lou.
 She tells Julien to go home.
 Lucy tells Mary-Jane a joke that Julien told her.
 Mary-Jane reflects on Julien's eyes as he watches her sing.
 How pathetic, yet how wonderful.

 Mary-Jane drives to Lucy's school to see if she can run into Julian.
 Instead, she accidentally taps him with her car.
 Mary-Jane sees his hand is scuffed, so she offers to take him to a café.
 She buys him a Coke and gives him 5 francs to play Kung Fu Master.
 Mary-Jane watches him play and explain the game, inching closer to him.